It’s that time again…

 And if you just miss feeling like you used to…

-…it may be time to consult a professional for evaluation, support, and (if appropriate) seasonal depression treatment.
+…it may be time to consult a professional for evaluation and (if appropriate) support for seasonal depression.

 Enjoy this post?
 You might also like: